HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

     "license": "Feel free to change the code."
   }

 This identifies a stream by an AETitle which has to be used by the sending DICOM node.
-Information about streams is displayed in the web-interface.
+Information about the available streams are extracted from these info files and displayed in the web-interface.

 Every processing stream is linked to a system service that is responsible for scheduling the stream.
 Monit is used to monitor these services.
-The monit configuration file in /etc/monit/conf.d/processing.conf contains the call to a system monitoring script which is part of the stream that can start/stop/restart the processing.
+The monit configuration file in /etc/monit/conf.d/processing.conf therefore contains a call to a system monitoring script for each bucket of the stream that can start/stop/restart the processing.

+The script starts the processing stream using a gearman services.
+Each gearman deamon will wait for a processing job, or list of jobs and execute them one after another (first in - first out).
+This does not prevent several streams to run at the same time.